kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/automatic_import_of_updates.md

 1. Under **Check access**, verify that the AAD application and your Azure subscription username/alias have Device Update Administrator privileges.

-1. Finally, navigate to the [Project Santa Cruz Enterprise Onboarding and Update Management website](https://projectsantacruz.microsoft.com/), check the box next to **Automatic Import Update (AIU)** to turn on the service, and enter the name of your AAD application.
+1. Finally, navigate to the [Project Santa Cruz Enterprise Onboarding and Update Management website](https://projectsantacruz.microsoft.com/), check the box next to **Automatic Import Update (AIU)** to turn on the service, and enter the AAD application ID.

     ![set_aiu_service](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/updating/images/aiu_set_aiu_service.png)